peter88213/novelyst/docs/help/basic_concepts.md

 ---

+## Comments, footnotes, endnotes

+In general, the following applies when exporting to ODT format:

+-   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are converted to author's comments.
+-   ODT author's comments are kept when re-converting to yw7 format.

+When exporting to the manuscript without tags also applies:

+-   yw7 comments with special marks (like `/* @en this is an endnote. */`) are converted into footnotes or endnotes.
+Markup:
+    - `@fn*` -- simple footnote, marked with an astersik
+    - `@fn` -- numbered footnote
+    - `@en` -- numbered endnote

+---

 ## About document language handling

 ODF documents are generally assigned a language that determines spell checking and country-specific character substitutions.
 In addition, Office Writer lets you assign text passages to languages other than the document language to mark foreign language usage or to suspend spell checking.